domcermak/neural_style_transfer/README.md

 The Presentation application runs only on localhost, but the Upload application is published via ngrok on a public IP.
 There might be 2 problems:

-- Either ngrok is not running and, therefore the Upload application is not published,
+- Either ngrok is not running and, therefore, the Upload application is not published.
-- or the QR code does not represent the current URL given by ngrok.
+- Or the QR code does not represent the current URL given by ngrok.

 To fix the problem: